 1. Schwerin Castle

 Schwerin Castle is beautifully located on an island in the city’s main lake, and looks like a fairy tale castle.
 Till around 100 years back, it has been the ducal habitation of the Grand duke of Mecklenburg-Schwerin.

-It is a very famous example of the era of romantic historicism in Europe.
+It is a very famous example of the era of romantic historicism in Europe, and is among the most popular castles in Germany to visit.
 The highlights include the throne room with columns, the ancestor gallery with their large plastic collections, the dining room, picturesque decorations and the round tower room offers a panoramic view across the Lake.